KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2025/08/15

+- Fixes an issue in the "Chrysos Maze Grand Restaurant" event where Trailblazers could become unable to progress to the review phase abnormally after meeting advancement requirements under certain circumstances.
+For workarounds, Trailblazers who encountered this issue may continue operating for one more in-game day, then exit the event interface before starting operations the following day to resume normal event progression.

 ■2025/08/14

 - Fixes an issue where characters are unable to move after entering a specific area in the map "Exomyth" during the mission flow of Trailblaze Mission "Amphoreus" — "Time, Ferry Me Through Ages" and "Wanderer, Decipher the Waxen Imprints."
 Trailblazers who encounter this issue can immediately exit the challenge and re-enter the map to resolve it.